Prompt

 Rendering Prompts

-Prompts can be rendered using the prompt method, which generates the structured prompt object with the provided context.
+method inside an Agent's action method, which generates the structured prompt object with the provided context.
+In this example the translate